MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 Managed identities are similar to connection strings in on-premises applications.
 On-premises apps use connection strings to secure communication to a database.
 Trusted connection and Integrated security features hide the database username and password from the config file.
 The application connects to the database with an Active Directory account.
 These are often referred to as service accounts because only the service could authenticate.

-*Reference implementation:* The reference implementation uses a system-assigned managed identity to managed permissions and access to the key vault.
+*Reference implementation:* The reference implementation uses a system-assigned managed identity to managed permissions and access to Key Vault.

 ### Configure user authentication and authorization

-You should use the authentication and authorization mechanisms that meet security best practices and have parity with your on-premises environment.
+You should use the authentication and authorization mechanisms that meet security best practices on the cloud, implemented where possible with cloud native features, and satisfy your business requirements.

 **Configure user authentication to web app.** Azure App Service has built-in authentication and authorization capabilities (Easy Auth).
-You should use Easy Auth instead of writing code to handle authentication and authorization.
+You should use this feature to reduce the application code's responsibility to handle authentication and authorization.
 For information, see [Authentication and authorization in Azure App Service](/azure/app-service/overview-authentication-authorization).

 *Reference implementation.* The reference implementation configures Easy Auth after the web app deploys.
 This step is a workaround to a Terraform and Easy Auth support limitation.
 The following code shows the workaround.
 It uses a resource named `null_resource` with the name `upgrade_auth_v2`.
 The `provisioner` block tells Terraform to execute an a Azure CLI command that upgrades the authentication configuration version of an Azure Web App.